 Zonar added that the digital recording of incidents can also be used by fleet managers to track how often incidents occur, and to identify trends and coach drivers towards better safety practices.

-“We want to make sure bus drivers and school officials have an easy way to help ensure that no student is ever left on the bus – after all, their top concern is to keep the children in their care safe,” said H. Kevin Mest, senior vice president of passenger services for Zonar.
+“We want to make sure bus drivers and school officials have an easy way to help ensure that no student is ever left on the bus—after all, their top concern is to keep the children in their care safe,” said H. Kevin Mest, senior VP of passenger services for Zonar.
 “In addition to selling the Child Check-Mate System on its own, using the technology with Zonar’s ZAlerts builds on the intent of the law by sending real-time alerts to management when child checks fail to happen, creating another way to help make sure your kid gets home safe.”

-As detailed in a March article in School Transportation News magazine, school districts and vendors have encountered challenges in securing and installing products compliant with the Paul Lee School Bus Safety Law that was signed into law in 2016 in response to the death a year earlier of a 19-year-old, non-verbal and 300-pound student with autism in Whittier, California.
+As detailed in a March article in School Transportation News magazine, school districts and vendors have encountered challenges in securing and installing products that are compliant with the Paul Lee School Bus Safety Law that was signed into law in 2016 in response to the death a year earlier of a 19-year-old, nonverbal, 300-pound student with autism in Whittier, California.

-Lee's reached a $23.5 million settlement last year with the local government agency that provided the school bus service, and the school bus driver pleaded guilty to felony dependent abuse resulting in death and is currently serving a two-year prison sentence.
+Lee’s reached a $23.5 million settlement last year with the local government agency that provided the school bus service.
+The school bus driver pleaded guilty to felony dependent abuse resulting in death.
+He is currently serving a two-year prison sentence.

 Former state Sen. Tony Mendoza, who introduced the legislation, sought to delay the law’s implementation by a year.
 But those efforts soon collapsed after he resigned in late February, and days after the March edition of STN went to press, amid sexual misconduct allegations.

 - Technology Concerns Stall Implementation of FMCSA Rule

 - N. California Grand Jury Calls for New School Bus Program